Table of Contents

 voiceLog FMODAsset Can safely be left unassigned.

-Audio logs must first have their sounds be registered through the CustomSoundHandler class.
-The overload that takes an AudioClip is recommended due to its simplicity, but anything should work.
-Also, remember to use the AudioUtils.BusPaths.VoiceOvers bus.
+The sounds for audio logs must first be registered through the CustomSoundHandler class.
+The overload that takes an AudioClip is recommended due to its simplicity.
+It is also suggested to use the AudioUtils.BusPaths.VoiceOvers bus.

 After registering a sound, you must make an FMODAsset.
 An FMODAsset essentially acts as a container for your sound path.
 To create one use the AudioUtils.GetFmodAsset(string) method, where the path is the ID that you just defined in the CustomSoundHandler.